egc112/OpenWRT-egc-add-on/stop-dns-leak/use-wireguard-dns/readme.md

   On ifdown the old resolv.conf file is restored and routes deleted
   This is not compatible with the use of encrypted DNS or the setting of `Use Custom DNS servers`  (server=)

  View log with: `logread -e hotplug-call`, debug by removing the # on the second line of the script, view with: `logread | grep debug`

+ When something goes wrong, disable the VPN and restore DNS with: `uci del dhcp.@dnsmasq[0].resolvfile && uci commit dhcp` , and reboot